influxdata/vsflux/README.md

 ## Installation

-VSFlux can be installed through the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=influxdata.flux).
+The extension can be installed through the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=influxdata.flux).

 ## Contributing